Science

 DELTA T

 All architects and engineers work with the Heat Loss Equation.
 Heat loss equals the temperature difference (Delta T) divided by resistance (the familiar R factor).
-All modern attempts at energy efficiency have focused on the "R" factor - i.e. more and more insulation into a thicker wall.
-But reducing Delta T has the same effect.
-While insulation is necessary to increase "R" factor, Delta T can be reduced by natural means.
-The envelope presents an entirely different Delta T to the living space than it would see if the house were single walled.
-Because of it, the living space never "sees" conditions colder than the geothermal temperature under the house!
-As the sunshine raises the envelope temperature in the closed wintertime loop, Delta T goes to zero, and "R Value" is meaningless.
-At this point the Enertia® house is in equilibrium and Heat Loss = 0.
+All modern attempts at energy efficiency have focused on the "R" factor - i.e., more and more insulation into a thicker wall.
+However, reducing Delta T has the same effect.
+While insulation is necessary to increase the "R" factor, Delta T can be reduced naturally.
+The envelope presents an entirely different Delta T to the living space than it would see if the house were single-walled.
+Because of this, the living space never "sees" conditions colder than the geothermal temperature under the house!
+As the sunshine raises the envelope temperature in the closed wintertime loop, Delta T goes to zero, and the "R-value" is meaningless.
+At this point, the Enertia house is in equilibrium, and Heat Loss = 0.

 RADIANT HEATING